SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Utility, Self, Ground-Based

 Effects:
-You gain (CHA) Damage Reduction, and increase your Physical Damage Bonus by half your Ninjutsu Damage Bonus.
-Raiton bypasses all this technique’s effects, and Suiton has its damage lowered by twice as much (a DR of CHA\*2, rather than just CHA).
+You gain (CHA/2) Damage Reduction, and increase your Physical Damage Bonus by the same amount.
+Raiton bypasses all this technique’s effects.

 ### **Doryuuheki \- Earth Style Wall**